JoyeZLearning/SAR-ATR-From-Beginning-to-Present/README.md

 ## 🛖 **A collection of papers, datasets, benchmarks, code, and pre-trained weights for SAR ATR**
 - (09/2025) repo is released.
 - Continuously updating.
 Welcome to join!
-- Please light up the STAR⭐⭐⭐⭐⭐  to encourage more and more opensource on SAR image interpretations!🥰
+- Please light up the STAR⭐⭐⭐⭐⭐  to encourage more opensource on SAR image interpretations!🥰